 Common Linking Mistakes to Avoid

 One common mistake is using broken or outdated links, which can hinder your lead-generation efforts.
-Another mistake is overloading your content with too many links, making it confusing for users.
+Another is overloading your content with too many links, making it confusing for users.

 How to Test and Maintain Links